adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 기존 연구도 **panoramic views**를 이용하였다. ` In [6], Panagiotis et al. proposed to represent a 3-D shape by the Discrete Fourier Transform and Discrete Wavelet Transform descriptors calculated from a set of panoramic views. `

-Panoramoc However,the panoramic view shifts when the 3-D shape rotates along its principle axis.
+Panoramoc view의However,the panoramic view shifts when the 3-D shape rotates along its principle axis.

 In [6], this problem is alleviated by pose normalization.